EndPointCorp/end-point-blog/2022/11/ab-testing.md

 To get the result for the purpose of claiming if the difference between the control and treatment groups is due to chance or not we could use [permutation test](https://en.wikipedia.org/wiki/Permutation_test).
 "In a permutation procedure, two or more samples are involved, typically the groups in an A/B or other hypothesis test.
 Permute means to change the order of a set of values."
 (P. Bruce, A. Bruce, P. Gedeck, Page 97, Practical Statistics for Data Scientists 2nd Edition).

-Permutation sampling is performed using the following steps;
+Permutation sampling is performed using the following steps steps as listed in the same reference;

 1. Combine the results from the different groups into a single data set.
 2. 2.
 Shuffle the combined data and then randomly draw (without replacement) a resample of the same size as group A (clearly it will contain some data from the other groups).